feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

    ```

 1. `featureServices` — An object of required Feature Services that are
-   [semver-compatible][semver] with the declared dependencies in the Feature
+   semver-compatible with the declared dependencies in the Feature Service
-   Service definition:
+   definition:

    ```js
    const myFeatureServiceDefinition = {